-If you are pregnant or breast-feeding, think you may be pregnant or planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

-It is not recommended to take LACOSAM if you are pregnant or breast-feeding, as the effects of LACOSAM on pregnancy and the unborn baby or the new-born child are not known.
-Also, it is not known whether LACOSAM passes into breast milk.
+It is not recommended to use Lacosam if you are pregnant or breast feeding, as the effects of Lacosam on pregnancy and the unborn baby or the new-born child are not known.
+Also, it is not known whether Lacosam passes into breast milk.
 Seek advice immediately from your doctor if you get pregnant or are planning to become pregnant.
-They will help you decide if you should take LACOSAM or not.
+They will help you decide if you should use Lacosam or not.